 To say that “it’s tough” to get accepted into Harvard University is an understatement.
 With nearly 35,000 applications sent in each year and a 6% acceptance rate, Harvard is one of the most–if not the most–selective colleges.

-But let’s talk entrance exams.
-What kind of scores would you need to make the cut?
+But let’s talk about entrance exams.
+What kind of SAT or ACT scores would you need to make the cut for Harvard?
 A good trick to use is to look at the average scores between the 25th percentile and 75th percentile to see how the middle 50% of students in a college score, finding averages makes comparisons easier.

 ACT (With Writing)